 Price: $280 | Panel: 24.5″ IPS | Resolution: 1920×1080 | Refresh Rate: 360Hz | Response Time: 0.5ms GtG

-The best 1080p gaming monitor.
+The best 1080p gaming monitor, and I’ve tested a lot of them.
 360Hz is overkill for casual gaming but essential for competitive FPS (Valorant, CS2, Overwatch).
 The 24.5″ size is the sweet spot for 1080p — pixel density is decent, and the screen fills your field of view.
 IPS means good colors and viewing angles.
 The 0.5ms response time eliminates ghosting.
-Best for: competitive gamers on a budget.
+If you play competitive shooters, this is the one.

 2. AOC 24G4 — Best Budget 1080p